 You can pick up Skyline Drive at the northern end of Shenandoah National Park and tour the park with attractions located off Skyline Drive, including 100 or so more miles of the AT, plus connector trails exploring waterfalls, pioneer cabins and more.

 This lower section of the Shenandoah River near Winchester is a good paddling choice, since it is below the confluence of the North Fork and South Fork Shenandoah Rivers, thus has adequate water year-round.
 Outfitters are conveniently located in nearby Front Royal.
-Tackle Class I and II rapids in a kayak, canoe or even inner tube.
-Float a tube on the hottest days of summer.
+Tackle Class I and II rapids in a kayak, canoe, or even inner tube.
 Watermelon Park near Berryville is a good access for paddlers.

-The Winchester Green Circle is a linear trail for walkers, joggers and bicyclists that will loop around the city.
-Stay tuned as the path continues to grow until its completion.
-It will also link to other paths in the city.
+The Green Circle Trail is a linear trail for walkers, joggers, and bicyclists that loops around the city.

 Music lovers have the unique opportunity to check out the home and museum of country music legend Patsy Cline.
-Take a 45-minute tour of the Winchester residence of the first woman singer to join the Grand Ole Opry.
-The house is listed on the National Register of Historic Places.
+Take a 45-minute tour of the Patsy Cline Historic House, which is listed on the National Register of Historic Places.